Olympus E-M5 II vs Sony A6300

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Both the E-M5 II and the A6300 have been discontinued, but can regularly be found used on ebay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 II and the Sony A6300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.